C. University Policies

 Additional information on UTSA’s solicitation policy may be obtained at http://utsa.edu/hop/chapter9/9-10.html or the Student Activities Office located at UC 1.210 (Main Campus) or DB 1.302 (Downtown Campus).

 The Regents adopted the following revised statement against discrimination for The University of Texas System and all institutions: To the extent provided by applicable law, no person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under any program or activity sponsored or conducted by the System or any of its institutions, on the basis of race, color, national origin, religion, sex, age, veteran status, disability, citizenship, gender identity or gender expression.
 Discrimination on the basis of sexual orientation is also prohibited pursuant to this policy.
 (Regents’ Rules and Regulations, Series 10000, Rule 10701, Sec.
-1, and Handbook of Operating Procedures, Chapter 9, 9.01).
+1, and Handbook of Operating Procedures, Chapter 9.01 and 9.24).

 Prohibition of Discrimination and Sexual Harassment

 It is the policy of The University of Texas at San Antonio (UTSA) to maintain an educational and working environment that provides equal employment opportunity and equal access to use of University programs, services, and activities.
 In accordance with federal and state law, the University prohibits unlawful discrimination on the basis of race, color, sex, religion, national origin, age, disability, citizenship, and veteran status.
 Likewise, sexual harassment (including sexual violence) in any form will not be tolerated.
 Discrimination on the basis of sexual orientation, gender identity and gender expression are also prohibited pursuant to University policy.
 This policy applies to UTSA administrators, faculty, staff, students, visitors, and applicants for employment or admission.
 The Director of Equal Opportunity Services serves as UTSA’s Equal Employment Opportunity (EEO) Officer and Title IX Coordinator.
 Title IX of the Education Amendments of 1972 prohibits discrimination based on gender in educational institutions, including sexual harassment and sexual violence.
 The Campus Sexual Violence Elimination Act (SaVE) prohibits Intimate Partner Violence pursuant to University policy.
 The Director of Equal Opportunity Services, the Title IX Coordinator, and the Office of Equal Opportunity Services (EOS) are authorized to investigate complaints.
 The EOS office is located in the North Paseo Building (NPB), Room 5.130, telephone number 210-458-4120.
 (Regents’ Rules and Regulations, Series 10000, Rule 10701, Sec.
-1, and Handbook of Operating Procedures, Chapter 9, 9.24).
+1, and Handbook of Operating Procedures, Chapter 9.01 and 9.24).

 The University keeps information confidential to the extent permitted by law.
 If applicable, an individual’s desire to maintain anonymity will be honored unless it constrains attempts at establishing facts and eliminating unwanted conduct.
 In such cases, the University balances the individual’s desire for privacy and confidentiality with its commitment to provide an environment free of harassment and discrimination.
 Relevant information will be provided to those with a need to know in order to achieve resolution of the complaint.